 Stop into the Mary Kathleen Memorial Park and Museum to view Robert O'Hara Burke's water bottle, observe local history and photographs, as well as a celebrated rock and mineral display.

-- Visit the birthplace of the Royal Flying Doctors Service
+Visit the birthplace of the Royal Flying Doctor Service.

 Visit the original hangar of the Queensland and Northern Territory Aerial Service (QANTAS) from which its first commercial passenger was flown in 1922!